 A clinical laboratory's evaluation of direct-to-consumer (DTC) tests and associated raw data analysis.

-The FDA allows direct-to-consumer genetic testing for ancestry analysis, raw data, and limited clinical testing (including the 3 common Jewish BRCA mutations).
+The allows direct-to-consumer genetic testing for ancestry analysis, raw data, and limited clinical testing (including the 3 common Jewish mutations).
 These genetic tests come with a clear warning that any potential clinical variants must be reconfirmed by testing in a clinical laboratory.